YashMishra0101/SafeSpace/src/readme.md

 <img src="src/assets/Screenshot (408).png">

-**Note:** The full code is not available on GitHub because I don't want to reveal all my code here.
-If anyone wants the full code, you can contact me.

 Developed SafeSpace web app with HTML5, Tailwind CSS, JavaScript, and React.js for a robust, modern user interface.Promoted mental health awareness and support through SafeSpace, providing resources and professional